ATL-WDI-Curriculum/es6-1/README.md

 #### `const`

-ES2015 introduces another keyword for declaring variables: [const]([Const](http://es6-features.org/#Constants))
+[Const](http://es6-features.org/#Constants): ES2015 introduces another keyword for declaring variables called `const`. `const` is an identifier for variables that can not be reassigned and are considered read only variables.
+It is not a constant variable, but a constant reference to your variable.

-In ES5, if you want to declare a variable that will remain constant, it is a common practice to write the name in all uppercase letters.
-However, this will not prevent the variable from being reassigned, but it is more of a note to other developers about your intention.
+In ES5, if you want to declare a variable that should remain constant, it is a common practice to write the name in all uppercase letters.
+However, this will not prevent the variable from being reassigned.
+It is used more as a note to other developers about your intention for that variable.

-`const` is an identifier for variables that will not be reassigned/read only variables:
-  - not a constant variable, but a constant reference

 ```js
 const a = 1;